 Soybean aphid (Aphis glycines)

-- Decreasing environmental impacts of soybean aphid management (phase 1)
+- Decreasing environmental impacts of soybean aphid management (phases 1 and 2) (complete)

 Spongy moth (Lymantria dispar dispar, Lymantria dispar asiatica)